 How is personalized, competency-based learning different than traditional learning?
 Below, we illustrate key differences between learning focused on personalized mastery vs. a more traditional approach to education, specifically in core areas such as school culture, learning continuum, learning pace, instruction, assessment and grading policies.

-- Traditional Education: Learning happens inside a traditional classroom, with little to no accommodation of student interests or learning styles.
+In traditional education, learning happens inside a traditional classroom, little to no accommodation of student interests or learning styles.

-- Traditional Education: Every classroom has one teacher who designs and delivers instructional program with very little differentiation.
-Direct whole-group instruction is usually the norm, with differentiation happening only for students identified for special education.
+In traditional education, every classroom has one teacher who designs and delivers instructional program with very little differentiation.

-- Personalized, Competency-Based Learning: Educators work collaboratively with community partners and students to develop flexible learning environments, grouping strategies and extended opportunities to support a unique learning plan for every student based on interests, learning styles and real-time data.
+In personalized learning, educators work collaboratively with community partners and students to develop a unique learning plan for every student based on interests, learning styles and real-time data.